michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 And (just about) *everything* is configurable...
 Max, Min, auto-scaling, base-lines, colors, rows and columns - (just about) everything...

-High and Low limits to
+High and Low limits too, with optional bar coloring

 Multistat takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)